Gary Lee Sampson: Early and personal life

-Gary Sampson, who was born in Weymouth, Massachusetts, and raised in Abington, Massachusetts.
+Gary Sampson, was born in Weymouth, Massachusetts, and raised in Abington, Massachusetts.
 His parents were Charlotte and Elbert "Herc" Sampson.
 His father worked as a firefighter, ice cream truck driver, and salesman.
 Sampson has claimed that his father called him "retarded" and physically abused him.
 Sampson's defense lawyers claim that at age four, he fell and hit his head, resulting in a brain injury.
 Sampson was diagnosed with dyslexia as a child but was denied special education because of his intelligence.
 He dropped out of school in the 9th grade.

 Sampson had been frequently arrested as a juvenile, and as an adult was caught on surveillance tape robbing five banks in North Carolina while in disguise.
 Gerald Hege, sheriff of Davidson County, North Carolina, stated that Sampson had lived with cross-dressers and transvestites, and had learned "elaborate makeup" from them.
 "He learned how to change his appearance."

 As of 2003, Sampson had been married and divorced five times, and was the father of three children.
 His first marriage was when he was 17 years old.
 In 1995, after being released from jail on a theft charge, he moved to Tamworth, New Hampshire, where he met Karen Alexander.
 In June 1997, Sampson and Alexander were married; she was pregnant by Sampson at the time.
 Shortly after, he moved to South Carolina with a woman he had recently met, and Alexander filed for divorce that same year.
 Sampson was arrested in May 1998, and met Amanda Newcomb while jailed.
 When Newcomb's grandfather posted Sampson's bail, Sampson and Newcomb married in October 1998.
 By the end of November, Sampson had moved to North Carolina, where he had a relationship with Ricky Carter, who recalled him as "angry with the world and having an explosive temper."
 When Carter kicked him out of their apartment, Sampson met and wooed Karen Anderson in April 2001.
 Sampson attempted to force Anderson to assist him in his robberies; she refused, and Sampson began his bank robbery spree, robbing five banks in three months.